wangvei/pydefect/docs_rst/tutorial.md

 Therefore, when `pydefect.yaml` is located at the top directory of the project as shown above directory tree, the parameters are always used for the `pydefect` commands.
 There are so many keys for `pydefect.yaml`, which is written at the top of the `main.py` file.
-For example, one can use
+For example, one can write in `vise.yaml`
 ```
 xc: hse
 ```